sudheera96/NoteTracker/README.md

 ![](https://raw.githubusercontent.com/sudheera96/NoteTracker/master/docs/workflow.png)

 We can create assignments logs when we open the app.
 For doing those assignments at a particular time, we can add alarm.
-So when we get the alrm remainder, we can start the timer to check how long the assignment takes the time to complete.
+So when we get the alarm remainder and we can also track th time taken to complete that particular assignment.
 Also, After creating an assignment log, we can even add due date and due time and priority.

 ## Note Tracker Application user stories